HL7/VhDir/pages/_includes/conformance.md

    - (Status 403): insufficient scope
    - (Status 404): unknown resource
    - (Status 410): deleted resource.
-1. Support *json* resource formats for all US Core interactions.
+1. Support *json* resource formats for all Validated Healthcare Directory interactions.
 1. Declare a CapabilityStatement identifying the list of profiles, operations, search parameter supported.

-The US Core Server **SHOULD**:
+The Validated Healthcare Directory **SHOULD**:

-1. Support *xml* resource formats for all US Core interactions.
+1. Support *xml* resource formats for all Validated Healthcare Directory interactions.
-1. Identify the US Core profiles supported as part of the FHIR `meta.profile` attribute for each instance.
+1. Identify the Validated Healthcare Directory profiles supported as part of the FHIR `meta.profile` attribute for each instance.

 #### Security:

-US Core Servers **SHALL**:
+Validated Healthcare Directorys **SHALL**:

 1. Implement the [security requirements](security.html) documented in the this IG.
 1. A server has ensured that every API request includes a valid Authorization token, supplied via: `Authorization: Bearer {server-specific-token-here}`